PeeperLab/CopywriteR/README.md

 the correct version of Bioconductor and whether all dependencies have been installed.

+#### Unique naming of .bam files

+CopywriteR uses the (base)name of a .bam file as an identifier for that file.
+Therefore, all the names of .bam files should be unique, and something like

+    > sample.control
+                             samples                        controls
+    1  path/sample1/aligned_read.bam   path/sample2/aligned_read.bam

+would result in an error.
+This can be solved by renaming the .bam files in such a way that all names become unique.

 #### All .bam files should be processed by CopywriteR
 Any sample that is used as a sample or a reference for analysis and plotting in the plotCNA function needs prior analysis as a sample in the CopywriteR